-How I came about teaching in Sri Lanka
+How I came across teaching English in Sri Lanka

 So my husband and I applied.
 Had a brief interview with the monk in charge of the program, the Reverend Piyaratha, and one with an English guy called Paul, who is running a variety of volunteer programs in the town.
 And then we got accepted!

-You can also contact the Reverend Piyarathana at [email protected] or skype piyarathana78.
+You can also contact the Reverend Piyarathana by email ([email protected]) or skype (piyarathana78).

 You will meet amazing people and learn a lot about a totally different culture.
 You might even get a full-time job out of it.
 There are all sorts of opportunities there – you just have to go and find them.